AbelCorvalan0/add25/README.md

-# Advanced Digital Desing 25
+# Advanced Digital Design 25

 In this repository will be present the documentation of The Advanced Digital Design Course.